BUSM/Kaiser Permanente Collaborations

 About the Boston University School of Medicine/Kaiser Permanente Collaboration

 In 2015, Boston University School of Medicine established a branch campus in California for third-year medical students at Kaiser Permanente Medical Center San Jose and Kaiser Permanente Medical Center Santa Clara.
-Spearheaded by Anna Hohler, MD, Assistant Dean of Academic Affairs and founding director of the Kaiser branch campus, the program was created to offer third year BUSM students an opportunity to practice in an integrated health care system with a strong reputation for excellence in patient care.
+Spearheaded by Anna Hohler, MD, founding director of the Kaiser branch campus and former Assistant Dean of Academic Affairs, the program was created to offer third year BUSM students an opportunity to practice in an integrated health care system with a strong reputation for excellence in patient care.

 In addition to an excellent clinical experience, the Kaiser Campus Third Year Curriculum Program provides students with unique opportunities related to healthcare technology, preventive medicine, and a progressive healthcare delivery model.
 Students have the opportunity to develop electronic health system mastery, participate in quality improvement training programs, and develop their own quality improvement projects.
 The partnership with Kaiser enhances BUSM’s mission of social justice and service, and continues its tradition of commitment to under-served patient populations.